"I don't want my brain to stop working."

 The Knowledge Advantage

-During Microsoft's first five years, Gates personally reviewed every line of code the company shipped.
-This wasn't micromanagement.
-It was the Type 5's need to understand completely before trusting others.
+During Microsoft's first five years, Gates personally reviewed every line of code the company shipped — a habit closer to a Type 5's need to verify than to any management theory of delegation.

 He told his university teachers he'd be a millionaire by 30.
 He became a billionaire at 31.
 In his 2025 memoir "Source Code," he described his childhood as "the set-up, the source code that almost certainly was going to lead to some pretty amazing impact."